Eronixy/ScamSigurado/README.md

-# ScamSigurado
+# ScamAlam

-ScamSigurado is a scam detection web application built with Flask, Tailwind CSS (via CDN), and JavaScript.
+ScamAlam is a scam detection web application built with Flask, Tailwind CSS (via CDN), and JavaScript.
 It uses a multimodal approach to analyze both text and image content in uploaded screenshots to detect Filipino-targeted online scams.

 ---